 Besides that avoid asking for a pay raise less than 6 months to a year of the last time you had one.

 Using “I have to many expenses” is not going to cut it for your manager to give you a raise.

 Raises tend to be rewarded to those who go above and beyond.

 Steps to Take to Get a Raise as a Nurse

-Negotiate Your Pay at Hire
+1. Negotiate Your Pay at Hire

 Remember down the road before starting your new job to negotiate for higher pay.

-Preparation is Key
+2. Preparation is Key

 Do your research and know what your goal is when you approach your boss about getting a raise.

-Do Your Research
+3. Do Your Research